mephi42/ctf/2019.10.07-Balsn_CTF_2019/misc-Need_some_flags_2/README.md

 do four things:

-* Option `0` (`writeflag`): three times only, write up to 0x30 characters into `flag` global variable as well as into a file with a random name.
+* Option `0` (`writeflag`): three times only, write up to 0x30 characters into `flag` global variable as well as into a new file with a random name.
 * Option `1` (`editflag`): one time only, write 2 bytes into any file in the application directory (excluding `.py` files) at any offset.
 * Option `2` (`pushflag`): no-op, commented out.